-- 1. All delegations wishing to appear before the Board shall be required to give written notice to the Board a minimum ten working days prior to the intended meeting date; and further, in giving such notice, the delegations shall state the nature of the subject matter they intend to bring before the Board and shall identify the spokesperson(s). - 2.
-The Board Chair and Vice Chair will determine if the subject matter is pertinent to the business of the Board, rule on the request, and in consultation with the Director, determine the placement of the item on a Board agenda. - 3.
-Once a decision has been made regarding a delegation, the Director of Education or designate shall notify the individual or organization in writing. - 4.
-The Board may limit the number of delegations scheduled for any meeting.
-Ordinarily delegations will be limited to maximum three per meeting. - 5.
-In the case of presentations by an employee or employee group, a request to present will only be received after the subject matter(s) have been discussed with the Director of Education at the established discussion tables. - 6.
+- 1. All delegations wishing to appear before the Board shall be required to give notice thereof, in writing, to the Board; and further, in giving such notice, the delegations shall state the nature of the subject matter they intend to bring before the Board and shall identify the spokesperson(s). - 2.
+The Board Chair and Vice Chair will determine if the subject matter is pertinent to the business of the Board, rule on the request, and in consultation with the Director, determine the placement of the item on a Board agenda.
+The Director or designate shall notify the individual or organization. - 3.
+In the case of presentations by an employee or employee group, a request to present will only be received after the subject matter(s) have been discussed with the Director of Education at the established discussion tables. - 4.
 All delegations are required to submit their presentation in writing for inclusion in the Board agenda package ten days prior to the scheduled Board meeting.
-In an emergency, the Director of Education, with the approval of the Chair of the Board, shall have authority to waive the requirement of ten days' notice, provided there is time before the meeting to acquaint the Board members with the purpose of the delegation. - 7.
-Matters deemed to be of a sensitive and/or confidential nature shall be heard at a closed session of the Board. - 8.
-All members of a Delegation will be required to sign into meetings presenting a valid and current copy of Government Identification.
+In an emergency, the Director of Education, with the approval of the Chair of the Board, shall have authority to waive the requirement of ten days' notice, provided there is time before the meeting to acquaint the Board members with the purpose of the delegation. - 5.
+Matters deemed to be of a sensitive and/or confidential nature shall be heard at a closed session of the Board. - 6.
+Fifteen (15) minutes is allowed for the presentation by the delegation.
+The Board Chair will introduce the individual(s) or group(s) and reserves the right to limit and control the discussion.

-- 9. Fifteen (15) minutes is allowed for the presentation by the delegation.
-The Board Chair will introduce the individual(s) or group(s) and reserves the right to limit and control the discussion. - 10.
-Delegations will be given a copy of this Policy prior to their presentation. - 11.
+- 7. Delegations will be given a copy of this Policy prior to their presentation.
+Delegations may be asked to leave if they do not abide by the procedures as set out. - 8.
 At the time of presentation, the delegation shall confine its discussion to the purpose stated in the notice.
-It is understood that the delegation shall declare one individual as their spokesperson. - 12.
-Delegations that refuse to follow the rules of order or instructions from the Chair shall be required to leave the meeting and the meeting recessed.
-Members of delegations requested to leave may be barred from future public meetings of the Board. - 13.
+It is understood that the delegation shall have a spokesperson. - 9.
 In discussing matters with a delegation, the Board Chair shall act as spokesperson for the Board.
 It must be remembered that delegations come to express problems, make suggestions and requests, and give information thereon.
 For this reason, individual trustees may seek only clarification of items presented by the delegation.
-At no time during the presentation shall any trustee voice her/his opinion thereon; nor shall he/she, by any statement, commit the Board to any specific course of action. - 14.
+At no time during the presentation shall any trustee voice her/his opinion thereon; nor shall he/she, by any statement, commit the Board to any specific course of action. - 10.
 Except in an emergency, the Board shall refer any action relative to the delegation's presentation until the next regular Board meeting.
 Such tabling shall be used to give individual trustees sufficient time to consider the information supplied by the delegation.
-If the time between the delegation's presentation and the next Board meeting is deemed insufficient for the trustees to gain the necessary information to make an informed decision, the Board may respond by delaying the response to the delegation until another specified, appropriate time. - 15.
+If the time between the delegation's presentation and the next Board meeting is deemed insufficient for the trustees to gain the necessary information to make an informed decision, the Board may respond by delaying the response to the delegation until another specified, appropriate time. - 11.
 Upon completion of the presentation, the Board Chair shall inform the delegation when the decision will be made.
 When a decision is reached, it will be communicated in writing to the spokesperson.